qfpl/initial-final/blog/drafts/post.md

   add :: repr -> repr -> repr
 ```

-We write interpreters as instances of this typeclass.
+Our interpreters will be instances of this typeclass.

 The evaluator is straighforward:
 ```haskell